Local Foods to Local School

-Purchased remaining products from distributor at a cost. would;d be less to purchase.
+Purchased remaining products from distributor at a cost.
+Would be less to purchase.

 Prepared by Food Service Staff.
 No change here.

-Severed by Food Service staff to customers history tells us sales increase when purchasing locally therefore reducing the cost per meal.
+Served by Food Service staff to customers.
+History tells us sales increase when purchasing locally therefore reducing the cost per meal.

-publicize local purchasing. promote the fact buy locally where you know where the product came from.
+Publicize local purchasing.
+Promote the fact that when you buy locally you know where the product came from.